 This post was sponsored by my friends at Cricut.
 They have amazing products, so you’re going to hear all about my opinion on that, but these thoughts, feelings and ideas are my own.
 Also, there are affiliate links within this post that cost you nothing to click on, but help me keep this site running.

 I think my favorite part of my new Cricut Explore Air 2 is just how versatile it is.
 One day I’m making cards, the next t-shirts, paper flowers, decals and templates for signs.
 There is no limit to the creativity here, people!
 I was pretty stoked to see the application as a stencil maker when I made my “man snacks” sign for my Squeaky Clean Bachelor Party.
+Making a sign with Cricut vinyl was so easy!
+Beginners, you can definitely nail this project without suffering a Pinterest fail.

 A note on choosing a plaque: Michael’s had a large selection of hobby wood last time I went.
 The pieces were thin, and ranged $1-$3.
 Completely perfect for fun little projects like this!